DVS-675/avito_react/README.md

 App for selling and buying goods and services,  similar to well known Avito.
-The project was developed using modern tools and technologies such as React, Redux Toolkit, CSS Modules, Docker and TypeScript.
+The project was developed using modern tools and technologies such as React, Tailwind, Docker and JavaScript.
 Also mobile version is available.

 ## Technologies used
 <div>